Mr-mishra01/Mplay/README.md

   <h1>MPlay Music Player</h1>

-  <p>MPlay is a music player project developed using <a href="https://github.com">GitHub</a> repository.
-It is a simple and lightweight music player designed to provide a seamless music listening experience on various platforms.
+  <p>MPlay is a music player project developed using Android Studio <a href="https://github.com">GitHub</a>.
+It is a simple and lightweight music player designed to provide a seamless music listening experience on Android platform.
 This README file provides information about the project and instructions on how to use and contribute to MPlay.</p>

   <h2>Features</h2>